hlecates/aqua-analytics/nescac/README.md

 Had to drop 2002, 2003, 2004, 2008, since no seed time were included, hence no featured would be able to be created for the targets

+Use a "case study"

+I am mid distance swimmer who swims fly and freestyle.
+The 100 fly and 200 free are on the saem day, hence need to choose one, and want ot make the biggest impact via scoring points for my team.
+My PR in 200 free is XX, season best was XX, same for 100 fly.
+Via the models predictions, both the simple and advancded model, would have predicted me missing the C final of the 200 free, and failing to make finals and hence score points, BUT make the B final of the 100 butterfly, allowinf for pints to be scored

+Using the 2024 predictions and related times, the advanced model would predict me to make the b final with my PB, and C final with season best.
+Since nescac is a championnship meet, it is most likely yhe season best time will be imporved upin hence, use the PB.
+Then for the 100 fly with PB it would predicit me to be make the A final, and season best would make the C final.
+This has a higher potential pint output, hence sswim the 100 fly at nescacs.

+2024
+200 FREE:
+    PB: 1:44.13
+    Season PB: 1:45.61

+100 FLY
+    PB: 49.81
+    Season PB: 51.01

+2025
+200 FREE:
+    PB: 1:43.06
+    Season PB: 1:46.16

+100 FLY
+    PB: 49.46
+    Season PB: 51.15